pchemguy/Vba-Sync/README.md

 ## A note on support

 At this point, I believe the code for this module is essentially complete.
-While the code utilizes some limited error handling, be aware that I have limited time for feature requests or bug fixes.
+While this code may not do everything you'd like, please understand that I may have limited time for feature requests.
 And even if I have some time to do those things now, I may not in the future.
 Also be aware that while this code works for me, it has not been extensively tested.
-I would recommend extensive testing if you plan on using this code in a production environment to ensure it works and fits your needs.
+I would recommend exercising care in using this code if you plan on using it in a production environment.

 ## Examples